 Case E: Have CallExtend answer calls after x number of rings, instead of on the first ring.
-Program Field 6 to the number of times you want CallExtend to ring before it answers the call (e.g., "4" to answer on the fourth ring).
+Program Field 6 of PAGE 0, ROW 0 to the number of times you want CallExtend to ring before it answers the call (e.g., "4" to answer on the fourth ring).
 Set this field to 0 (zero) or 1 (one) to have CallExtend answer on the first ring.